Top Stories

 Company Google

 Top Stories is the main news feature on Google Search, with a daily reach of more than 450 million users, who issue one billion queries.
-With my team, I launched a more powerful, organized Top Stories using the latest in machine learning.
+With my team, I launched a more powerful, more organized Top Stories using the latest in machine learning.

 Press coverage here and here